zend-patterns/ZendServerNagiosPlugin/Installing-Nagios-Debian6.md

 			check_command	zs-notifications
 		}

+4. Restart the nrpe-server and Nagios.

-After restarted properly nrpe-server and nagios, the new service is fully available.
+The new service is fully available.

-**Generate a notification**
+**Generating a Notification**

+Next, let's test to see how the new service is integrated with the Zend Server Notification Center.

+1. Access the Zend Server UI.

-In the Zend Server UI, modify and save a PHP directives value, but do not restart the server.
+2. Modify the value of a PHP directive, save the changes, but do not restart the server.

+3. Access the Nagios UI.

-Then go on the Nagios UI, you will see a warning alert "Restart is required" attached to the ZS Notifications center service.
+You will see a warning alert "Restart is required" attached to the Zend Server Notifications Center service.

-**Change the criticity level**
+**Changing the Severity Level**

-Now we are going to change the criticity level of the Nagios alert for this service.
+Our final step is to change the severity level of the Nagios alert for this service.

-Edit the zendservernagiosplugin.config.php.
-You will found it in /usr/local/nagiosplugin/module/ZednServerNagiosPlugin/config.
+1. Open the 'zendservernagiosplugin.config.php' file (located in '/usr/local/nagiosplugin/module/ZednServerNagiosPlugin/config').
-Look into the file and modify the "notifications" threshold parameters :
+2. Modify the "notifications" threshold parameters:

-	/*
-     * Notifications
-     * Threshold based on the inner notification severity level */
-    'notifications' => array(
-            '0' => 'NAGIOS_OK',
+Change

 	'1' => 'NAGIOS_WARNING',
-            '2' => 'NAGIOS_CRITICAL'
-    ),

-Change the line

-	'1' => 'NAGIOS_WARNING',
 into

 	'1' => 'NAGIOS_CRITICAL',

-After the next Nagios check the criticity level of ZS Notifications center will be CRITICAL instead of WARNING.
-Check it on Nagios UI.
+After the next Nagios check, the severity level of the ZS Notifications center will be CRITICAL instead of WARNING.
+Access the Nagios UI to verify.